-Since open rates will no longer be as accurate, organizations will need to rely on other metrics to assess their email campaign performance.
+Since open rates are no longer as accurate, organizations need to start relying on other metrics to assess their email campaign performance.
 Some email engagement metrics to consider include:

 Ultimately, tracking multiple email metrics will allow you to supplement the data lost by the compromised open rate.
 The best practice for nonprofit organizations is to track activity across a diverse array of metrics to get a dynamic and overarching view of the success of your marketing efforts.
 In any marketing campaign, success should never rely solely on one metric, and tracking across multiple will provide deeper insight into the engagement of your contact list.

 While you can, and if you haven’t done so in a while, consider conducting A/B tests to determine the best time to send emails to your donors.
-This will boost the chance of donors and supporters opening and acting on your emails.
+This will boost the chance of donors and supporters’ chance to open and act on your emails.